MissVeronica/UM-Login-Status-Validation/README.md

 All other status values including pre-defined UM values are rejected login.

-A filter hook can be used for custom account_status validation.
+A filter hook 'um_login_status_validation' can be used for custom account_status validation.

 New error exit "forbidden" added for invalid user_id with default error text "An error has been encountered" and URL err=forbidden.